kemitix/gitzen/README.md

 Base executable is `git-zen`.
 It can be used a `git zen`.
 I recommend setting an alias `alias gz="git zen"`.

+- `git zen init` - Install a commit-msg hook to add a zen-token to commits
-- `gz status` - Displays the status of the branch and its PRs
+- `git zen status` - Displays the status of the branch and its PRs
-- `gz push` - Push changes to GitHub, create and update PRs
+- `git zen push` - Push changes to Github, create and update PRs
-- `gz merge` - Merge any ready PRs and update/rebase depdendant PRs
+- `git zen merge` - Merge any ready PRs and update/rebase dependant PRs

+### Init

+Git Zen keeps track of the PR that related to your commit by adding a zen token to each commit.
+Running `git zen init` installs a commit-msg hook into your repo to add these tokens.

 ### Status

-Fetch details of the user's pull requests from github.
+Fetch details of the user's pull requests from Github.
 Display the status of each pull request.
 If there are no PRs display "Stack is empty - no PRs found".
 Doesn't make any remote changes.
 Doesn't make any local changes.

-## Push
+### Push

-Compare the local branch's unmerged commits with currently open pull requests in github.
+Compare the local branch's unmerged commits with currently open pull requests in Github.
 Create a new pull request for all new commits.
 Update the pull request if a commit has been amended.
 Where commits are reordered, pull requests will also be reordered to match.